 MS TIERNEY— To ask the Minister for Employment and Industrial Relations (for the Minister for Police and Emergency Services):

-- (1) How many new police officers have been provided to stations on the Bellarine Peninsula.
+- (1) How many new police officers have been provided to stations on the Surf Coast.

-- (2) Which specific stations on the Bellarine Peninsula have they been located.
+- (2) Which specific stations on the Surf Coast have they been located.

 I am advised that:

-The government is committed to making our communities including Geelong, the Bellarine Peninsula and Surf Coast safer, so families can feel safe on our streets and on public transport and in their homes.
-This is why the Government is providing $602 million to deliver 1700 extra frontline police members by November 2014, and by the end of June this year, there will be an additional 1200 of these sworn officers allocated to communities across Victoria.
+The government is committed to making our communities, including Geelong and the Surf Coast, safer so families can feel safe on our streets, on public transport and in their homes.
+This is why the government is providing $602 million to deliver 1700 extra front-line police members by November 2014, and by the end of June this year, there will be an additional 1200 of these sworn officers allocated to communities across Victoria.

-I can advise that in Division 1 of the Victoria Police Western Region, which includes Geelong, the Bellarine Peninsula and Surf Coast, Victoria Police is allocating a further 24 police officers this financial year.
+I can advise that in Division 1 of the Victoria Police Western Region, which includes Geelong and Surf Coast, Victoria Police is allocating a further 24 police officers this financial year.
 This increase is on top of the 12 officers the Division received over the past two years.